What SilverDrill is:

 then click SET to combine the whole thing into a set.

-Click this button to begin setting up a rotate transition ( you must first select
+Click this button to begin setting up a pivot transition ( you must first select

 the cast members you want to rotate ).
 Set the pivot point with the mouse,

-rotate the selected members using the '[' and ']' keys, and click ROTATE again to
+rotate the selected members using the '[' and ']' keys, and click PIVOT again to

 finish the transition.
-A rotate transition is not the same thing as just rotating
+A pivot transition is not the same thing as just

-selected cast using the '[' and '[' keys, because that merely produces straight-line
+rotating selected cast using the '[' and '[' keys, because that merely produces

-motion, while the ROTATE transition produces true rotation around a fixed point
+straight-line motion, while the PIVOT transition produces true rotation around a

 CAST

-Allows you to define your cast.
-You will see a form appear and you can enter
+Allows you to add cast.
+You will see a form appear and you can enter the

-the desired number of each type of cast member.
-You can further customize
+desired number of cast members.
+You can further customize the appearance of

-the appearance of your cast members using the keystrokes that cycle through the
+your cast members by selecting them and using the keystroke commands that cycle

 3D